confluentinc/librdkafka/MIGRATION.md

     to change.
     The property `eachBatchAutoResolve` is supported.
-    Within the `eachBatch` callback, use of `uncommittedOffsets` is unsupported, and within the returned batch, `offsetLag` and `offsetLagLow` are unsupported.
+    Within the `eachBatch` callback, use of `uncommittedOffsets` is unsupported, and within the returned batch, `offsetLag` and `offsetLagLow` are supported.
 * `commitOffsets`:
   - Does not yet support sending metadata for topic partitions being committed.
   - If called with no arguments, it commits all offsets passed to the user (or the stored offsets, if manually handling offset storage using `consumer.storeOffsets`).